Taking party drugs to have fun on the weekend, but then feeling low the rest of the week?

 Party drugs can actually leave some of us with very real cases of anxiety and depression.
 Or, if you already had mental health issues, leave you worse off then when you started.

 [Feeling shattered by life and need to talk to someone, fast?
-Book a Skype session today with a therapist you like, be talking as soon as tomorrow.]
+Book an online session today with a therapist you like, be talking as soon as tomorrow.]

 Drugs and your mood